-At YuMOVE, we know how much you love your four-legged family members.
-But it’s important to remember that they’re not mini-humans, and are a completely separate species.
+At YuMOVE, we know how much you love your furry family members.
+But it’s important to remember that they’re not mini-humans and are a completely separate species.
 And although their anatomy is similar to ours, it has its own distinctive features!

 In this article, we run through the anatomy of your dog’s digestive system, how it functions and the signs of an upset tummy.
-We’ve also thrown in our top tips and YuMOVE products for keeping for keeping their stomachs in the best possible shape.
+We’ve also thrown in our top tips and YuMOVE products to help keep their stomachs in the best possible shape.
 Let’s take a closer look…

 Your dog’s digestive system: how it works